-A key role of the Audit Committee is to assist the Board in its oversight of the Company's financial reporting, internal controls and audit functions.
-As set forth in the written charter of the Audit Committee, management of the Company is responsible for the preparation, presentation and integrity of the Company's financial statements, the Company's accounting and financial reporting principles, and internal controls and procedures designed to assure compliance with accounting standards and applicable laws and regulations.
+A key role of the Audit Committee is to assist the Board in its oversight of the Company's financial reporting. internal controls and audit functions.
+As set forth in the written charter of the Audit Committee, management of the Company is responsible for the preparation, presentation and integrity of the Company's financial statements, the Company's accounting and financial reporting principles, and internal controls and procedures designed to ensure compliance with accounting standards and applicable laws and regulations.
 The Company has a full-time Internal Audit department that reports to the Audit Committee and management.
 This department is responsible for objectively reviewing and evaluating the adequacy, effectiveness and quality of the Company's system of internal control.

 The Company's independent registered public accounting firm, KPMG LLP ("KPMG"), is responsible for auditing the Company's financial statements in accordance with the standards of the Public Company Accounting Oversight Board ("PCAOB"), expressing an opinion on the conformity of the consolidated financial statements to U.S. generally accepted accounting principles ("U.S. GAAP"), and expressing an opinion on the effectiveness of the Company's internal controls over financial reporting.
+KPMG has served as the Company's independent registered public accounting firm continuously since 2011.